yjeanrenaud/yj_homebridge_internet_sensor/README.md

 # Apple HomeKit / Smart Home integration
-If you want to use it in your Apple HomeKit smart home, use [homebridge](https://www.homebridge.org) and the [homebridge-http-contact-sensor plugin](https://github.com/cyakimov/homebridge-http-contact-sensor). there, the config should look somehwat like this
+If you want to use it in your Apple HomeKit smart home, use [homebridge](https://www.homebridge.org) and the [homebridge-http-contact-sensor plugin](https://github.com/cyakimov/homebridge-http-contact-sensor).
+There, the config should look somehwat like this
 ```
 {
     "accessory": "ContactSensor",